Sup2point0/Quarkdown/docs/quarks.md

 > [!NOTE]
 > This page is currently under construction.
 Apologies for incomplete or inaccurate content.

-Quarkdown extracts metadata and processing directives through *quarks*.
-These are added to Markdown documents via HTML comments (which aren’t rendered) containing a `#QUARK` flag.
+Quarkdown extracts metadata and processing directives from through *quarks*.
+These are added to Markdown documents via HTML comments (which aren’t rendered in previews) containing a `#QUARK` flag.
+Text containing quarks is referred to as *Quarkdown-Flavoured Markdown*.

 <br>